Linjianwei99/project/README.md

 # project
-there are some project for companies
+here are some projects for companies